 If the MCL is under constant tension is can lead to increased wear and tear on your Meniscus.

 Inside your knee, you have two ligaments called the Anterior and Posterior Cruciate Ligaments.
 They form a cross deep within your knee joint like a rope, which stops your tibia and femur from sliding too far forwards and backwards on each other.

 Turning your foot out unwinds these ligaments like a rope unwinding.
 This decreases the stability of the knee joint.
-Decreased stability in the joints means your muscles have to work harder, making your body burn more energy, until eventually the muscles give up and you start laying down extra bony growths (a term call degenerative joint disease)
+Decreased stability in the joints means your muscles have to work harder, making your body burn more energy until eventually, the muscles give up, and you start laying down extra bony growths (a term called degenerative joint disease)

 When your cruciate ligaments are placed under constant tension, they can tear or completely rupture.

 Duck Feet: Your Hips and Back